bcgov/ts-rs-modis-snow/README.md

 ### Goals/Roadmap

-The goal is to explore linkages between variables (climatic, topographic) and the timing and duration of snow cover in British Columbia using remote sensing data at moderate resolution.
+Explain interannual variability by exploring ocean-climate teleconnections, time, and terrain as predictors of the onset, melt and duration of snow by hydrologic zones.

 ### Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/snow-dur-analysis/issues/).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/ts-rs-modis-snow/issues/).

 ### How to Contribute